Abhishek7574/Data_Analytics_Survey_Dashboard_PowerBI/README.md

 The repository is organized as follows:

 - **Data Analytics Survey Dashboard.pbix:** The Power BI file containing the interactive dashboard for visualizing survey results.

+-  **Data Analytics Survey Dashboard.pdf:** A static version of the dashboard in PDF format.
+Explore this file for a snapshot of the visual insights from the survey.

 - **Data_Analytics_Survey.xlsx:** The Excel file containing the raw survey data used in the analysis.